Texarkana Union Station: History

 Texarkana Union Station was constructed and operated by Union Station Trust, a subsidiary organization created as a joint effort between the Missouri-Pacific, Texas & Pacific, Cotton Belt and Kansas City Southern railroads.
 E. M. Tucker, chief architect for Missouri Pacific, designed the building with a track layout and overhead concourse reminiscent of the style he had used when rebuilding Little Rock Union Depot after a 1921 fire.

 The present structure replaced an earlier Texarkana station on the same site, and was opened for business on April 17, 1930, with a large celebration and dedication held on May 12, 1930, according to Missouri Pacific Lines Magazine, June 1930.
 The station and the federal courthouse anchor the south and north ends of State Line Avenue, the dividing line between Arkansas and Texas.
 In 1876, Congress mandated that the Texarkana railroad station would straddle the state line, and the building has entrances and exits into both states.
 Missouri Pacific and Texas and Pacific, the two carriers with the most passenger trains serving Texarkana Union Station, were able to operate through the facility without a backup move.
 Kansas City Southern and Cotton Belt passenger trains both made back-up moves to access the station.

 Provisions were made in the original station design for a restaurant, but as a result of the Great Depression, the only food service was provided by a snack bar and news stand.

 The station was listed on the National Register of Historic Places in 1978.

+In April 2023, the Arkansas-side Board of Directors approved $200,000 toward purchasing and redeveloping the station.